D-Unique/Eyrie/Eyrie-web/README.md

-## HOW TO INSTALL IN YOUR LOCAL MACHINE
+## HOW TO SETUP IN YOUR LOCAL MACHINE

 **First run**
 ```bash